joshgachnang/val/README.md

-Life API
+Veronica
 ----

+An chatbot for running my life.
+Based on Hubot, but with multiple simultaneous adapters.
+Currently Alexa, Twilio, and Slack are supported.

-An API for running my life.
-Hosts the backend for a magic mirror, a chat bot, a recipe app currently.
+Hosts the backend for a magic mirror and a recipe app currently.
 More to come soon :)

 Dev
 ----

-Note: This app is a bunch of prototypes all jammed together.
-It makes deploying them and doing things like users/OAuth easier across small apps.
-Anything I want to automate in my life goes in this repo for now.

     npm install -g watchify browserify